-Using a service like Driftbot, you can sync your help docs with the bot which will uses this information to manage customer inquiries.
+Using a service like Driftbot or Intercom, you can sync your help docs with the bot which will uses this information to manage customer inquiries.
 As a result, you can offer quality customer service to your customers 24-7 and give them an experience that is optimized for conversation.

 How Can You Start Injecting Chatbots Into Your Marketing Mix?

 Chatbots have the potential to seriously change the B2B marketing game.